aheimsbakk/rsnap/README.md

 the latest snapshot.

-  -d DAYS           number of days to keep snapshots -i FILENAME       if file exists in directory, ignore directory -I                ignore missing remote directory or server -n NUMBER         max number of snapshots to keep
+  -d DAYS           number of days to keep snapshots -e PATTERN        exclude files/paths, can be added multiple times -i FILENAME       if file exists in directory, ignore directory -I                ignore missing remote directory or server -n NUMBER         max number of snapshots to keep